ucbi/uniform/guides/howtos/Handling Multiple Databases.md

 # Handling Multiple Databases

-> This guide assumes that you're familiar with [The Eject
+> This guide assumes that you're familiar with [The Uniform
 > System](how-it-works.html) and have gone through the [Getting
 > Started](#getting-started.html) guide.

-If you're using The Eject System it's likely that you have multiple Repos for multiple databases, but you only want to give access for a given database to some of your apps.
+If you're using The Uniform System it's likely that you have multiple Repos for multiple databases, but you only want to give access for a given database to some of your apps.